vitalboyzf/cloudberrydb-site/src/pages/bootcamp/103-cbdb-performance-benchmark-tpcds.md

 ### Prerequisites

 This is a follow-up tutorial for previous bootcamp steps.
-Please make sure to have the environment ready for Cloudberry Database Sandbox up and running.
+Please make sure to have the environment ready for Apache Cloudberry Sandbox up and running.

-All the following examples use the standard hostname convention of CloudberryDB using `mdw` for master node, and `sdw1..n` for the segment nodes.
+All the following examples use the standard hostname convention of Cloudberry using `mdw` for master node, and `sdw1..n` for the segment nodes.

 ### TPC-DS Tools Dependencies